-- A new policy for inventory beacons is prepared and downloaded soon (by default within 15 minutes, although this interval may be customized by navigating to Discovery & Inventory > Settings and scrolling down to the Beacon settings section). - The policy is downloaded to all operating inventory beacons, each of which checks to see whether your rule needs to be executed by it (that is, whether there is any overlap between its assigned subnets and the target[s] declared in the rule).
+- A new policy for inventory beacons is prepared and downloaded soon.
+By default, it is within 15 minutes.
+To customize this interval, navigate to Discovery & Inventory > Settings,go to the Inventory Settings page (Data Collection > IT Assets Inventory Tasks > Inventory Settings), and scroll down to the Beacon settings section. - The policy is downloaded to all operating inventory beacons, each of which checks to see whether your rule needs to be executed by it (that is, whether there is any overlap between its assigned subnets and the target[s] declared in the rule).
 Unaffected inventory beacons, of course, ignore the policy change. - Each affected inventory beacon applies your schedule, then (on schedule) triggers the action specified in the rule.
-Depending on subnet sizes, it may take a little while to complete the discovery process. - Finally, the resulting discovery (.disco) files are uploaded to the central application server, and resolved into the inventory database.
-There they wait until the next full inventory import and license reconciliation, which happens by default overnight (although an operator in a role with Administrator privileges may trigger one sooner). - After that, the discovered VMs and their hosts are visible in the All Discovered Devices page, and the automatic maintenance of special hidden targets and automated rules are ready to run as required (once you turn on high-frequency mode, as described in Turn on High-Frequency Mode). - Thereafter, inventory is gathered from the target hosts automatically on the high-frequency schedule you enable.
+Depending on subnet sizes, it may take a little while to complete the discovery process.

+- Finally, the resulting discovery (.disco) files are uploaded to the central application server, and resolved into the inventory database.
+There they wait until the next full inventory import and license reconciliation, which happens by default overnight (although an operator in a role with Administrator privileges may trigger one sooner). - After that, the discovered VMs and their hosts are visible in the All Discovered Devices page, and the automatic maintenance of special hidden targets and automated rules are ready to run as required (once you turn on highfrequency mode, as described in Turn on High-Frequency Mode). - Thereafter, inventory is gathered from the target hosts automatically on the high-frequency schedule you enable.